PyroLife ITN Training Event 4:

 |

 Target group | PhD candidates working on integrated fire management; and PhD candidates working on specific social, environmental or engineering aspects of fire who want to put their understanding into a broader inter- and transdisciplinary context.
-Postdocs and early to mid-career researchers are also welcome, if they work on similar topics. |
+Postdocs and early to mid-career researchers were also welcome, if they were working on similar topics. |

 |